adamhurm/discord-super-pal-of-the-week/README.md

 # super-pal-of-the-week
 Discord mod that promotes users to Super Pal of the Week role.

-This just runs in a tmux session on a raspberry pi.
+This can just run in a tmux session on a raspberry pi.
+If you want a more portable build, however, you can use the docker image.

 Currently this supports commands and the looped task.
 - **Commands:**